Compensation and reimbursements post-surgery

 Israel’s National Transplant Center reimburses living donors for various expenses in order to compensate for lost work days and protect the donor’s physical and mental health.

 The sums are not large, in order not to violate the laws prohibiting organ trafficking, and are meant for reimbursement of expenses and not as payment.
-The amounts below are accurate as of the end of 2019 for donors who donated in Israel.
+The amounts below are accurate as of 2023 for donors who donated in Israel.

 Kidney donors are entitled to receive: